Bel-Vick’s Anchor: The Angelus Arcade and The Arcadia Theatre — 1920s

 First, just an odd little postcard from 1934 which found its way into SMU’s archive — a drawing of that cool tree!

-The Deco years, and a painfully pruned tree.
+The Deco years, and a painfully pruned tree, in the daytime, and at night:

 There were a few fires over the years — here’s one from November, 1958.